purlak/dogfosterportal-sinatra-app/MY_NOTES.md

      -- Breed
      -- Adoption_status
      -- User_id

+     user can edit only a dog being fostered by them

   - DELETE delete details of dog no longer being fostered

 Object relationship
- - Every dog has one foster
+ - Every dog belongs to one foster
  - Every foster can have many dogs

+Models
+- user/foster
+- Dog

    Project requirements -